 Minimum Qualifications:

-- Completion of either an Internship or Field Placement at a university counseling service or community agency.
+1. Completion of either an internship or field placement at a university counseling service or community agency.
 This clinical experience must be completed before beginning the fellowship, except as described below.

-- Applicants whose Internship or Field Placement is scheduled to be completed after August 1, 2023 should discuss this conflict with the supervisor of that field placement prior to applying for this fellowship position, to see if the internship can be completed sooner (i.e., by working extra hours or using vacation or professional development time).
+• Applicants whose internship or field placement is scheduled to be completed after July 29, 2024 should discuss this conflict with the supervisor of that field placement prior to applying for this fellowship position, to see if the internship can be completed sooner (i.e., by working extra hours or using vacation or professional development time).

-- Applicants who are scheduled to complete their Internship/Field Placement in August are still eligible for the Post-Master’s Fellowship, provided they can attend the majority of the orientation training period (August 1-18, 2023) and make up the remainder of their Internship/Field Placement hours following completion of the orientation.
-Such applicants should include an anticipated schedule of Internship/Field Placement completion in their verification letter.
-Leave time for completion of Internship/Field Placement will then be negotiated on a case-by-case basis.
+• Applicants who are scheduled to complete their internship/field placement in August are still eligible for the post-master’s fellowship, provided they can attend the majority of the orientation training period (July 29 – August 16, 2024) and make up the remainder of their internship/field placement hours following completion of the orientation.
+Such applicants should include an anticipated schedule of internship/field placement completion in their verification letter (see #4 under Application Procedures).
+Leave time for completion of internship/field placement will then be negotiated on a case-by-case basis.

 Preferred Qualifications:

-- Demonstrated knowledge, ability, and commitment to working with culturally diverse communities
+• Demonstrated knowledge, ability, and commitment to social justice and working with culturally diverse and historically marginalized communities

-- Professional commitment to serving clients whose substance use has resulted in negative consequences as demonstrated through active participation, intentional professional development, reading articles/research, engaging in the exploration of various treatment modalities (e.g., Twelve Step meetings, Rational Recovery, Smart Recovery, etc.) and/or participating in other opportunities for further learning
+• Professional commitment to serving clients whose substance use has resulted in negative consequences as demonstrated through active participation, intentional professional development, reading articles/research, engaging in the exploration of various treatment modalities (e.g., Twelve Step meetings, Rational Recovery, Smart Recovery, etc. Clinical experience incorporating the Stages of Change and utilizing Brief Motivational Interviewing) and/or participating in other opportunities for further learning

 Complete applications must include: